-A personal selection of the ten greatest works of all time.
-This reflects my own preferences, but if you wish to nominate another work of art, please leave a comment below.
+This is a personal selection of the ten greatest works of all time.
+It reflects my own preferences, but if you wish to nominate another work of art, please leave a comment below.

 1. Pieta – Michelangelo

 Michelangelo’s Pieta – The magnificent depiction of Mother Mary holding her crucified son, Jesus Christ.
 Beauty, elegance, restrained yet intense emotion.
 It is a poignant, beautiful and awe inspiring.
 It is both symbolic of divinity’s sacrifice for humanity, and also the epitome of a mother’s love for her beloved son.

 2. Mona Lisa – Leonardo Da Vinci

 The enigmatic smile of Mona Lisa has captured the imagination of the world.
 The Mona Lisa gives a glimpse of immortality in an anonymous lady.
 Leonardo Da Vinci spent a lifetime on this painting; he carried it around for many years – always working and perfecting it.
 Why has the Mona Lisa captured the imagination of humanity? – Because there is something in the painting that transcends the ordinary human consciousness – there is beauty and simplicity, but also the unknowing smile of the beyond.

 3. David – Michelangelo

-The sublime depiction of the human form.
+The statue of David is a sublime depiction of the human form.
 Michelangelo transcended the great classic masters of the past with this flawless sculpture.
 David shows that man has a beautiful symmetry combining beauty, grace and power.

 4. Sistine Chapel by Michelangelo